 But you should have specific marketing goals.
 You should have a daily action plan or checklist detailing exactly WHAT you will do each day to generate your free website traffic.

 Step # 5: Execute Your Plan

 Most people will skip straight to this step.
 That is a huge mistake.
-If you don’t know the who, how, what, why, where or when before you start promoting your website, you are going to go through a lot of frustration.
-You will waste time.
+If you don’t know the who, how, what, why, where, or when before you start promoting your website, you are going to go through a lot of frustration.
+You will waste time and energy.

 Assuming you have gone through each of the five steps mentioned above, you can now apply any of the ideas you see below as part of your marketing plan.